 3. Make sure you know what you're applying for

 Megan: It’s really important to consider what type of firm you are looking for and why.
 By researching different firms thoroughly and attending as many events as possible you can build a picture of how firms differ and which one would suit you.
-If you really want to work somewhere, that enthusiasm will show in your application.
+If you really want to work somewhere, that enthusiasm will show in your application for a training contract.

 Jessica: Many people make the mistake of sending in applications to firms they know little about as a back-up.
 Recruiters at these firms can tell when an applicant is simply reciting what they have read in a promotional brochure.
 You need to show the personal side of why you chose to apply and relate that back to your own interests, rather than appealing to what you think the firm would like to hear.